 Look, it used to be the case that rolling admissions was punishing.
 Enough so that unless you were going to improve at least 2-3 on each successive LSAT it probably wasn’t worth it.
 Instead, you were better off trying to get your applications in early.

 - There are fewer law school applicants relative to six or seven years ago.
 Rolling admissions really doesn’t penalize you anymore.
 At least, not unless you take an LSAT later than February.
 But even then, it’s extremely minimal lately.
 A 1 or 2 point gain can make the retake well worth it.

 - The odds that you do go up, especially if you keep studying and are diligent, are very, very good!

 Statistically speaking, unless you’re into the mid-to-high 170s, or you do next to nothing prep-wise, you’ll likely score higher.
 Weigh the pain of more prep against the possibility of more points and see where you come out.

 If you’ve taken a PowerScore LSAT Course there’s more good news.
-You have access to everything from your course for 90 days after the course ends.
+You have access to everything from your course for 120 days following the start date of your course.
 All materials, archives and virtual modules, practice tests and scoring, Online Student Center, forum, and this blog are right there!
 As dreadful as it may be to consider, there’s a lot to be said for giving it another shot.

 I hope your score is everything you wanted!
 Hopefully the only thing left for you to do is wait for the acceptance letters to roll in.
 But if your journey’s not yet over or if you realize a little more work may take you further than you imagined, make the most of your time.
 Take actions to ensure your next attempt exceeds your wildest expectations!